marzwick/DemoSite/site/src/inclusive.md

 **Rating Verbal Skills:**

-Reviewers rated a candidate’s verbal skills based on text.

-They rated the candidate’s skills lower if they were told that:

-- An African American person wrote the text than if a they were told a white person wrote it
-- A man wrote the text than if they were told a woman wrote it
+When reviewers evaluated a candidate’s written text, their ratings of the candidate’s verbal skills were influenced by the author’s demographics.
+For example, when reviewers were informed that an African American person had written the text, they rated the candidate’s verbal skills lower compared to when they were told a white person had written it.
+Similarly, when reviewers were told that a man wrote the text, they evaluated the candidate’s skills more negatively than when they were told a woman wrote it.

 **More Hiring Studies:**